techidaily/site-win11-tips/source/_posts/overcoming-windows-exception-breakpoint-obstacle.md

  While an overclocked GPU offers performance benefits, it can cause your system to crash and trigger multiple errors if not done correctly.
 Whether you have used a third-party GPU overclocking tool or a proprietary app from your GPU manufacturer, undo all the recent instances of GPU overclocking to see if that helps fix this error.

- If you need help with overclocking, check out[the best GPU overclocking tools](https://www.makeuseof.com/best-gpu-overclocking-tools/) to get the best results.
+ If you need help with overclocking, check out [the best GPU overclocking tools](https://www.makeuseof.com/best-gpu-overclocking-tools/) to get the best results.

 ## 5\.
 Check for Memory Leaks